procore/documentation/webhooks/webhooks_api.md

 To help simplify this task, we provide a [downloadable CSV file](https://developers.procore.com/assets/static/webhook-resources.csv) that lists the currently available resources grouped by product category and tool.
 Using this file, you can directly retrieve the available resource names you need without having to visit the Webhooks Configuration page in Procore to view the large resource list displayed there.
 It is important to note that the number of Procore resources accessible through the API is growing constantly.
-As a result, the contents of the CSV file available here may not always accurately reflect total number of resources currently available to you for configuring Webhooks.
+As a result, the contents of the CSV file available here may not always accurately reflect the total number of resources currently available to you for configuring Webhooks.
 Keep in mind that the contents of the CSV file are subject to change and we will strive to update this file on a regular basis.
 If you need assistance discovering resource names or working with the CSV file, please contact our API support team at <apisupport@procore.com>.